nicoespeon/understandlegacycode.com/content/blog/characterization-tests-or-approval-tests/index.md

 The "Approvals Tests" project has a lot of resources and documentation.
 It is implemented in a dozen of languages.

+Going further than the `approvaltests` library, you may find products like [Touca](https://touca.io/) which aim to simplify the process for you.
+It supports applying Approval Testing at scale, fixing the typical issues you'd have collaborating with the captured outputs.

 ## Call them "Approval Tests"

 Now you know that the technique of capturing existing code behavior into tests has different names: